- CBT for Addiction and Co-occurring Disorders

 Exposure Therapy

-This is the technique used to help people with phobias or traumatic memories develop mental calluses against the pain of those memories.
+This is a technique used to help people with phobias or traumatic memories develop mental calluses against the pain of those memories.
 By exposing them little by little to the things that cause them fear or anxiety, the therapist can guide them through these difficult emotions so that they aren’t so crippling.

-For addiction patients, an anxiety-inducing trigger could be an everyday occurrence associated with a bad memory.
+For CBT in addiction patients, an anxiety-inducing trigger could be an everyday occurrence associated with a bad memory.
 To exercise exposure therapy, your therapist will have you think of this memory, using the five senses to immerse yourself.
 Your counselor will talk you through this experience so that you can cope with your emotions better the next time the memory resurfaces.
 The goal is to make you feel more comfortable and confident when you confront these triggers in daily life.

 Cognitive Reframing